Perspective is never easy.

 Surviving primary evidence does not make it directly clear exactly how the decision to isolate Eyam was made; and formal records say little about how villagers personally viewed their plight having been urged by local church leaders to find strength through God.

-The religious and social pressures must have been unbelievably stark set against the real basic human instinct of self preservation.
+The god-fearing religious pressures must have been unbelievably stark set against the basic human instinct of self preservation.

 Eyam was decimated: 260 villagers died of the plague in just over a year.
 Estimates of mortality ranged between a third and two-thirds of all the inhabitants.
 People being kept together would not only have confined the spread but would also have intensified it.

-Eyam’s experience does littleto help settle today's coronavirus conundrum of ‘herd immunity’ or ‘flattening the curve’.
-Herd immunity however was arguably what finally ended this epidemic; at a terrible cost.
+Eyam’s experience does little to help settle today's coronavirus conundrum of ‘herd immunity’ or ‘flattening the curve’.
+Herd immunity however was arguably what finally ended this epidemic; at a terrible cost it must be said.
 The village, its survivors immune, could safely come out of their 22 weeks of lockdown . . . . and the rest of the wider region could breath a sigh of relief.

 Remarkably Eyam’s dire plight went largely un-heralded for well over a hundred years until it was taken up by moralisers and poets.
 Today visitors see the chocolate box plague cottages themed with their information plaques, the church, and now even a village museum and are left in no doubt that they are treading in the steps of an immense tragedy.
 The suffering of 17th century Eyam deservedly attracts reverence, championed enthusiastically by the existing locals who show such collective faith in their ancestor's story.